qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.11.x.md

 ```

-As a result, the storage structure will be organized in a way to co-locate vectors of the same tenant together.
+As a result, the storage structure will be organized in a way to co-locate vectors of the same tenant together at the next optimization.

 *To learn more about defragmentation, read the [Multitenancy documentation](/documentation/guides/multiple-partitions/).*